 The practice was aware of national oral health campaigns and local schemes available in supporting patients to live healthier lives.
-For example, local stop smoking services.
-They directed patients to these schemes when necessary.

 We spoke with the dentists who described to us the procedures they used to improve the outcome of periodontal treatment.
 This involved preventative advice and taking plaque and gum bleeding scores and detailed charts of the patients gum conditions.